-When a lawyer works on a “contingency fee” basis, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
-If there are no rewards from your workers’ compensation case, you don’t pay the lawyer.
-We get paid if, and only if, you do.
+When lawyers work on a contingency fee basis — as the Oklahoma City workers’ compensation attorneys at McIntyre Law do — they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
+If there are no rewards from your Oklahoma workers’ compensation case, you don’t pay a nickel.
+We only get paid if you do.

-Even if you thought that perhaps the case would be simple and easily resolved, the moment that any wrinkle or complexity is introduced, it’s time to retain a workers’ compensation attorney.
+Even if you thought that the case might be simple and easily resolved, the moment that any wrinkle or complexity is introduced, it’s time to retain an Oklahoma workers’ compensation attorney.
 Here are just a few situations that would be a good time to make that call:

 - Your employer denies your claim.

-- You did not receive your workers’ compensation benefits promptly.
+- You didn’t receive your Oklahoma workers’ compensation benefits promptly.

-- Your employer’s offer to settle doesn’t cover all of your lost wages or medical expenses.
+- Your employer’s offer to settle doesn’t cover all your lost wages or medical expenses.

 - Ongoing medical issues prevent you from returning to work.

-- You are already receiving Social Security.
+- You’re already receiving Social Security.
 Sometimes, Social Security is entitled to a portion of your benefits.
-Your workers’ compensation lawyer will know how to structure your settlement in a way that minimizes that offset.
+Your Oklahoma workers’ compensation lawyer will know how to structure your settlement in a way that minimizes that offset.

-- You are fired, demoted, hours are reduced, pay is reduced or you face any other kind of discrimination or retaliation because you filed a workers’ compensation claim.
+- You’re fired, you’re demoted, hours are reduced, pay is reduced, or you face any other kind of discrimination or retaliation because you filed an Oklahoma workers’ compensation claim.

-In addition to any of these scenarios, you should also be aware that there is sometimes potential for a third-party claim.
-Workers’ compensation insurance is designed to compensate workers for injuries, but keep them out of the general court system.
-Sometimes, though, there is negligence by someone other than your employer, and in that case, workers’ compensation, alone, is not enough.
-For example, if you are a truck driver who is involved in a truck collision while on the job, you should be able to collect not only from your employer, but also from the motorist who caused the collision.
-Non-economic harms like pain and suffering are not covered by workers’ compensation, but they could be recovered in a personal injury lawsuit.
-If there is a possibility that other parties are involved besides your employer, a third-party claim would be appropriate.
+In addition to any of these scenarios, sometimes there’s potential for a third-party claim.
+Workers’ compensation insurance in Oklahoma is designed to compensate workers for injuries but keep them out of the general court system.
+Sometimes, though, there’s negligence by someone other than your employer, and in that case, Oklahoma workers’ compensation is not enough by itself.
+For example, if you’re a truck driver who is involved in a truck collision while on the job, you should be able to collect not only from your employer but also from the motorist who caused the collision.
+Noneconomic harms like pain and suffering aren’t covered by workers’ compensation, but they could be recovered in an Oklahoma personal injury lawsuit.
+If there’s a possibility that other parties are involved besides your employer, a third-party claim would be appropriate.

-For many people who are injured on the job, the top priority is being able to return to work.
-Depending on the severity of your injury, you could be facing permanent partial disability or permanent total disability.
-If that is the case, you could be entitled to either lifetime weekly payments or a single lump sum that makes up for your lost wages.
-These payouts are expensive, even for a deep-pocketed insurance company, so they will do whatever they can to avoid them.
+For many people who are injured on the job in Oklahoma, the top priority is being able to return to work.
+Depending on how badly you’re injured, you could be facing permanent partial disability or permanent total disability.
+If that’s the case, you could be entitled to either lifetime weekly payments or a single lump sum that makes up for your lost wages.
+These payouts are expensive, even for a deep-pocketed insurance company, so they’ll do whatever they can to avoid them.
 An insurance company will always be looking to minimize your injuries so that it can pay as little as possible.
 For you, the hardworking individual who could be facing reduced wages or no wages for life because of an injury sustained at work, that is unacceptable.
-That’s why you need to consult a qualified, experienced workers’ compensation lawyer today.
-Contact McIntyre Law today and we will help you get the resources you need for a successful workers’ compensation claim.
+That’s why you need to consult a qualified, experienced Oklahoma City workers’ compensation lawyer at McIntyre Law today.
+We’ll help you get the resources you need for a successful Oklahoma workers’ compensation claim.

 The Importance of Workers’ Compensation in the Construction Industry

 The construction industry is an essential component of our country’s economy.
-New buildings, homes, and roads are built everyday to allow businesses to grow, and to help keep our nation—and its economy—interconnected.
 Overall, nearly 6.5 million people work at approximately 252,000 construction sites across our nation each day.
-It’s also a very dangerous industry, and one that contributes greatly to the number of people who must use workers’ compensation benefits.
+It’s also a very dangerous industry and contributes greatly to the number of people who must use workers’ compensation benefits.

-Oklahoma workers’ compensation laws state that if you have been injured on the job and you are unable to work for more than seven calendar days, you are eligible for weekly benefits amounting to 70% of your average weekly wage, up to the maximum set by law.
+Oklahoma workers’ compensation laws state that if you’ve been injured on the job and you’re unable to work for more than seven calendar days, you’re eligible for weekly benefits amounting to 70% of your average weekly wage, up to the maximum set by law.